wxGlade/wxGlade/README.txt

 - Include the internal error log file ``wxglade.log`` always.

 Please open a new bug in the wxGlade bug tracker on https://sourceforge.net/p/wxglade/bugs/.
-You have to log-in ar Sourceforge to file a bug report.
+You have to log-in at Sourceforge to file a bug report.

 Alternatively you can send the bug report to the wxGlade mailing list